aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/archive/createentries/_index.md

 ---
 title: Archive.CreateEntries
 second_title: Aspose.ZIP for .NET API Reference
 description: Archive method.
-Adds to the archive all files and directories recursively in the directory given
+Add to the archive all files and directories recursively in the directory given
 type: docs
 weight: 40
 url: /net/aspose.zip/archive/createentries/
 ---
 ## CreateEntries(DirectoryInfo, bool) {#createentries}

-Adds to the archive all files and directories recursively in the directory given.
+Add to the archive all files and directories recursively in the directory given.

 ```csharp
 public Archive CreateEntries(DirectoryInfo directory, bool includeRootDirectory = true)